 1) Build Your Off-Trail Support Community

-I also had a friend join me for the first two days which I highly recommend.
-She built my confidence & ultimately encouraged me to introduce myself to two guys we camped near who ended up being part of the trail family that I hiked over 500+ miles with.
+I also had a friend join me for the first two days of my PCT hike which I highly recommend.
+She built my confidence and ultimately encouraged me to introduce myself to two guys we camped near who ended up being part of the trail family that I hiked with for over 500+ miles.

 Sometimes people you are hiking with might prefer to speed up or slow down and you’ll need to naturally separate.
 When I look back on the trail, if I would have stuck with my first trail family, I would have made far fewer friends in the long run.
 I’m glad I moved around and hiked with different groups.

-3) Hiking & Camping Alone Isn’t Scary
+4) Know that Hiking the PCT & Camping Alone Isn’t Scary

-My parents insisted that I camp alone before setting out on the Pacific Crest Trail, so I’d camped alone for two nights prior to starting my thru-hike.
+My parents insisted that I camp alone before setting out on the Pacific Crest Trail, so I did a two-night solo camping trip.
 Even with that, I was STILL scared at the beginning of my PCT hike when I camped alone.
 However, by the end of the trail, some of my favorite nights were when I was on my own schedule and alone in my own campsite.